EU blue card

 The validity, renewal, and mobility within the EU with the Blue Card is given below:

-Renewable if employment continues and all criteria are still met
+Renewal Eligibility Eligible for renewal if employment continues and all EU Blue Card requirements are still met

 EU Blue Card vs Other European Work Visas